J4m331/J4m331/README.md

-Hello, my name is Jameel Ali (J4m331).
+Hello there, my name is Jameel Ali (J4m331).

 I’m interested in Game Development, Program Creation and just mesing around with code.